 New gas well plugged up

-We have a new gas well (Production began in last April) that production suddenly slowed down.
-There is a lot of activity going at the site.
-Can anyone explain what could cause problems with well flow rate.
+We have a new gas well (production began last April) that suddenly slowed down.
+There is a lot of activity going on at the site.
+Can anyone explain what could cause problems with well flow rate?
 Lots of discussion in the area about sand plugging it up and another saying during a cleaning process a piece of equipment was dropped into the well.
-What is happening at the Wilma Richards site in San Augustine, Very curious
+What is happening at the Wilma Richards site in San Augustine?
+Very curious.

-It is the nature of gas wells to produce like gangbusters at first and then production goes down to 1/3 or 1/4 of the original production.
-Contact the operator to see if there is any problem, but my guess is that there is nothing is wrong with the well, it’s just the nature of gas wells.
+It is the nature of gas wells to produce like gangbusters at first and then production goes down to one-third or one-fourth of the original production.
+Contact the operator to see if there is any problem, but my guess is that there is nothing wrong with the well; it’s just the nature of gas wells.

 CLICK ON DOCUMENT TO ENLARGE

 What you may be seeing is not a drop in production but a drop in natural gas prices.
-Natural gas prices are 1/3 to 1/4 of what they were last summer.
+Natural gas prices are one-third to one-fourth of what they were last summer.

 1 Like

-HHub gas prices might be 1/3 of what they were before, but I kinda doubt anybody has been getting checks yet for those prices.
-December 22 HHub averaged 5.53/mcf.
-Its gonna get bleak as fudge for Haynesville folks when they start getting their April checks for Feb pricing.
+HHub gas prices might be one-third of what they were before, but I kinda doubt anybody has been getting checks yet for those prices.
+December 22 HHub averaged $5.53/mcf.
+It’s gonna get bleak as fudge for Haynesville folks when they start getting their April checks for February pricing.

 The other possible situation is a brief shut in if nearby wells are being fracked.
 It is to protect the producing wells nearby.
 I did not look the area up, but if it super active, they volumes may be lower in a particular month (or several months) if surrounding sections are hosting completion crews.